2017 IPO Prospects: Cloudera Files For IPO

 Subscriptions account for about 72% of its revenues, up from about 67% in 2015.
 Services account for the remaining 28% of revenues.
 Enterprise customers accounted for 73% of revenue in 2016.

-Within operating expenses of $295.3 million in 2016, sales and marketing account for the lion’s share at $161.6 million and research and development accounts for $99.3 million.
-It ended fiscal 2016 with total assets of $442.5 million including cash and cash equivalents of $74.2 million.
+Within operating expenses of $295.3 million in 2016, sales and marketing account for the lion’s share at $161.6 million, and research and development accounts for $99.3 million.
+It ended fiscal 2016 with total assets of $442.5 million, including cash and cash equivalents of $74.2 million.

-Cloudera is closely affiliated with Intel, which owns 22% of the company.
+Cloudera is closely affiliated with Intel (NASDAQ:INTC), which owns 22% of the company.
 Accel Partners was Cloudera’s first investor and owns 16.3% of the company, followed by Greylock Partners, which owns 12.5% of Cloudera’s shares.

-Cloudera has raised $1.04 billion in funding from investors including Intel Capital, Google Ventures, T. Rowe Price, Accel Partners, Ignition Partners, Greylock Partners, Meritech Capital Partners, In-Q-Tel, Caterina Fake, Youssri Helmy, Diane Greene, Qi Lu, and Jeff Weiner.
+Cloudera has raised $1.04 billion in funding from investors, including Intel Capital, Google Ventures, T. Rowe Price (NASDAQ:TROW), Accel Partners, Ignition Partners, Greylock Partners, Meritech Capital Partners, In-Q-Tel, Caterina Fake, Youssri Helmy, Diane Greene, Qi Lu, and Jeff Weiner.
 Its last round of funding was held in March 2014 when it raised $740 million from Intel Capital at a valuation of $4.1 billion.
 Just prior to that, it had raised $160 million at a valuation of $1.8 billion.
 In December 2012, it had raised $65 million at a valuation of $718 million.

 Cloudera has not yet indicated a price range and valuation for its IPO.
 It expects to raise $200 million from its IPO on the NYSE under the ticker CLDR.
 CBN Insights pegs $866 million as a more likely valuation based on Hortonworks’ price-to-revenue multiple.